 Cars also gave young people the freedom to go where they pleased and do what they wanted.
 (Some pundits called them “bedrooms on wheels.”)
 What many young people wanted to do was dance: the Charleston, the cake walk, the black bottom, the flea hop

-Jazz bands played at dance halls like the Savoy in New York City and the Aragon in Chicago; radio stations and phonograph records (100 million of which were sold in 1927 alone) carried their tunes to listeners across the nation.
+Jazz bands played at venues like the Savoy and the Cotton Club in New York City and the Aragon in Chicago; radio stations and phonograph records (100 million of which were sold in 1927 alone) carried their tunes to listeners across the nation.
 Some older people objected to jazz music’s “vulgarity” and “depravity” (and the “moral disasters” it supposedly inspired), but many in the younger generation loved the freedom they felt on the dance floor.
 The novels of F. Scott Fitzgerald (1896-1940) chronicled the Jazz Age.

 During the 1920s, some freedoms were expanded while others were curtailed.
 The 18th Amendment to the Constitution, ratified in 1919, had banned the manufacture and sale of “intoxicating liquors,” and at 12 A.M. on January 16, 1920, the federal Volstead Act closed every tavern, bar and saloon in the United States.
 From then on, it was illegal to sell any “intoxication beverages” with more than 0.5% alcohol.
 This drove the liquor trade underground–now, people simply went to nominally illegal speakeasies instead of ordinary bars–where it was controlled by bootleggers, racketeers and other organized-crime figures such as Chicago gangster Al Capone.
 (Capone reportedly had 1,000 gunmen and half of Chicago’s police force on his payroll.)